keyboardio/Kaleidoscope/docs/UPGRADING.md

 ### Redial

 Older versions of the plugin required one to set up `Key_Redial` manually, and let the plugin know about it via `Redial.key`.
 This is no longer required, as the plugin sets up the redial key itself.
 As such, `Redial.key` was removed, and `Key_Redial` is defined by the plugin itself.
 To upgrade, simply remove your definition of `Key_Redial` and the `Redial.key` assignment from your sketch.

+### Key masking has been deprecated

+Key masking was a band-aid introduced to avoid accidentally sending unintended keys when key mapping changes between a key being pressed and released.
+Since the introduction of keymap caching, this is no longer necessary, as long as we can keep the mapping consistent.
+Users of key masking are encouraged to find ways to use the caching mechanism instead.

+As an example, if you had a key event handler that in some cases masked a key, it should now map it to `Key_NoKey` instead, until released.

+The masking API has been deprecated, and is scheduled to be removed after **2020-11-25**.

 ## Deprecated APIs and their replacements